 Service Overview

-The Women’s Center at Moore’s Creek (WCMC) is a residential substance use treatment program for women that is designed to empower women in their recovery journey.
-WCMC offers accommodations for up to two children under the age of 5 to reside with residents while receiving a comprehensive array of services including individual, group, and family therapy; peer support; parent coaching and mentoring; nutrition education; connection to medical care; connection to vocational training and education; services for children; and aftercare planning.
-At WCMC, we believe that addiction is a disease that impacts every aspect of a person’s life, and our approach to treatment is reflective of this belief.
+The Region Ten Women’s Center is a residential substance use treatment program for women that is designed to empower women in their recovery journey.
+The Women’s Center offers a comprehensive array of services including individual, group, and family therapy; peer support; parent coaching and mentoring; nutrition education; connection to medical care; connection to vocational training and education; services for children; and aftercare planning.
+At the Women’s Center we believe that addiction is a disease that impacts every aspect of a person’s life, and our approach to treatment is reflective of this belief.
 Our goal is for each woman to complete treatment empowered, and with tools and skills to maintain recovery throughout their lives.
-WCMC creates a stable foundation for recovering women and their children to engage in intensive treatment and wrap-around services.
-Admission to the center is through an individual’s local Community Services Board (CSB).
-Region Ten is the CSB for persons in the City of Charlottesville, Albemarle, Fluvanna, Greene, Louisa and Nelson Counties.
+The Women’s Center creates a stable foundation for recovering women and their children to engage in intensive treatment and wrap-around services.
+Admission to the Women’s Center is through an individual’s local Community Services Board (CSB).
+Region Ten is the CSB for individuals in the City of Charlottesville, Albemarle, Fluvanna, Greene, Louisa, and Nelson Counties.

 Related Agencies